wandb/launch-jobs/jobs/sweep_schedulers/README.md

 # This is where we use the scheduler job that is created in the run above
 scheduler:
    job: <SCHEDULER JOB>
+   # Required if the job is sourced from an image, otherwise the scheduler
+   # defaults to running in thread within the launch agent
+   resource: local-container

+   # When using a W&B backend (not Optuna), set the sweep method here
+   settings:
+      method: bayes

 parameters:
    ...